These are my personal book notes of Secrets of the Millionaire Mind by the author T. Harv Eker.

 Rich people are almost always excellent promoters.

-Wealth Principle – The secret to success is not to try to avoid or get rid of or shrink from your problems; the secret is to grow yourself so that you are bigger than any problem.
+… The secret is to grow yourself so that you are bigger than any problem.

 Similar to what Jim Rohn’s mentor Earl Shoaff said, “don’t wish for less problems, wish for more skills!
 Don’t wish it was easier, wish you were better!”

 Wealth Principle: The Habit Of Managing Your Money Is More Important Than The Amount

 Wealth Principle: Rich People See Every Dollar As A “Seed” That Can Be Planted

 … to earn a hundred more dollars, which can then be replanted to earn a thousand more dollars.